Information on EIS and SEIS

 Both EIS and SEIS offer additional tax relief opportunities: losses on the investment can be used to reduce your taxable income, and any profits may be free of capital gains tax and inheritance tax.
 HMRC also puts some limitations though – for example to qualify for the reliefs, you generally must hold the shares for three years.

-Can companies run EIS or SEIS campaigns on Funderbeam?
+Can companies run EIS or SEIS investment offers on Funderbeam?

 Yes, if your company is eligible for EIS or the SEIS and you are looking to raise funds, our platform is set up for that.
-We will ask you to seek pre-approval from HMRC as part of the campaign preparation (this is known as ‘advanced assurance’) and share the confirmation from HMRC during the live campaign.
+We will ask you to seek pre-approval from HMRC as part of the investment offer preparation (this is known as ‘advanced assurance’) and share the confirmation from HMRC during the live investment offer.
 You can read more about this here: https://www.gov.uk/guidance/venture-capital-schemes-apply-for-advance-assurance

 What are the differences between EIS and SEIS for companies?